 Biography

-Short Bio (368 Words) - Updated OCTOBER 2023
+Short Bio (381 Words) - Updated SEPTEMBER 2024

 American pianist Simone Dinnerstein has a distinctive musical voice.
 The Washington Post has called her “an artist of strikingly original ideas and irrefutable integrity.”
 She first came to wider public attention in 2007 through her recording of Bach’s Goldberg Variations, reflecting an aesthetic that was both deeply rooted in the score and profoundly idiosyncratic.
 She is, wrote The New York Times, “a unique voice in the forest of Bach interpretation.”

 In recent years, Dinnerstein has created projects that express her broad musical interests.
 She gave the world premiere of The Eye Is the First Circle at Montclair State University, the first multi-media production she conceived, created, and directed, which uses as source materials her father Simon Dinnerstein’s painting The Fulbright Triptych and Charles Ives’s Piano Sonata No. 2.
 She premiered Richard Danielpour’s An American Mosaic, a tribute to those affected by the pandemic, in a performance on multiple pianos throughout Brooklyn’s Green-Wood Cemetery.
 Following her recording Mozart in Havana, she brought the Havana Lyceum Orchestra from Cuba to the U.S. for the first time, performing eleven concerts.
 Philip Glass composed his Piano Concerto No. 3 for her, co-commissioned by twelve orchestras.
-Working with Renée Fleming and the Emerson String Quartet, she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals, and performed it at Carnegie Hall, the Kennedy Center, and presented by LA Opera.
+Working with Renée Fleming and the Emerson String Quartet, she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals, and performed it at Carnegie Hall, the Kennedy Center, and presented by LA Opera and the Cleveland Orchestra.
 Dinnerstein has also created her own ensemble, Baroklyn, which she directs.
-The Washington Post comments, “it is Dinnerstein’s unreserved identification with every note she plays that makes her performance so spellbinding.”
-In a world where music is everywhere, she hopes that it can still be transformative.